ennoia-labs/stu-enroll/.github/ISSUE_TEMPLATE/bug_report.md

 [Describe what is currently happening]

-## Screenshots
+## Screenshots/Loom video

-[If applicable, include any relevant screenshots or error messages]
+[If applicable, include any relevant screenshots/videos or error messages]

 ## Environment (if applicable)